ql-eilde/oc-blog-poo/README.md

 ## 2. Create a database
 E.g "blog".

-## 3. Update the file lib/DBFactory.php with your database credentials
+## 3. Update the file lib/DBFactory.php.dist with your database credentials

     $db = new PDO('mysql:host=HOST;dbname=NAME', 'USER', 'PASSWORD');

+Don't forget to delete the .dist
 ## 4. Create the "posts" table

   CREATE TABLE `posts` (